giovannimanetti11/Simple-donation/README.md

 ## Configuration

 The module is configured directly in your `nuxt.config.ts`.
-Currently, the only required configuration is the PayPal client ID:
+You can customize the PayPal client ID and the color scheme:

 ```typescript
 export default defineNuxtConfig({